chavanpranali09/SQL-Project---Retail-Sales-Analysis/README.md

 GROUP BY YEAR(sale_date), Month(sale_date)) AS t1
 WHERE top = 1;

--- Q.8 Write a SQL query to find the top 5 customers based on the highest total sales SELECT
+**Q.8 Write a SQL query to find the top 5 customers based on the highest total sales.**
+SELECT
     customer_id, SUM(total_sale) AS total_sale
 FROM